Komposten/TetraColourSpace/README.md

 </data>
 ```

-### Keybindings
+### Key bindings
-Key-bindings are set using a `config.ini` file, placed next to the .jar-file.
+Key bindings are set using a `config.ini` file, placed next to the .jar-file.
 See [`desktop/config.ini`](desktop/config.ini) for a list of all commands.
 Available key-codes can be found here: [LibGDX key strings](https://github.com/libgdx/libgdx/blob/master/gdx/src/com/badlogic/gdx/Input.java#L253).

 If the config file is missing, the following defaults are used: